 • Clothes must not have holes that show skin or undergarments above the appropriate level for shorts (mid-thigh).

 • Proper footwear is to be worn at all times for safety purposes.
 Slippers are not allowed.
 Platform shoes and high-heels (greater than one inch) are not permitted.
 Athletic shoes are required for PE classes.
 Flip flops are permitted for High School students only.

-• Any clothing, jewelry, backpacks, binders, book covers, pins, etc., with logos, slogans, pictures promoting drugs, alcohol, tobacco, sexual imagery, rebellion against authority, gangs, or anything that is contrary to Christian standards may not be worn/brought to school.
+• Any clothing, hairstyles, jewelry, backpacks, binders, book covers, pins, etc., with logos, slogans, pictures promoting drugs, alcohol, tobacco, sexual imagery, rebellion against authority, gangs, or anything that is contrary to Christian standards may not be worn/brought to school.

 • T-shirts, sweatshirts, or clothing depicting bands may not be worn to school.